Bushfire fuel reduction program

 Reducing the risk of destructive bushfire in Hobart's forests is an important part of preparing for the bushfire season and helps protect people, property and our natural environment from bushfire.

-The City of Hobart's key tool for reducing bushfire risk in our forests is our annual program of low-intensity, fuel reduction burns, which allow us to manage the build-up of flammable materials such as tall grasses and bark.
+The City of Hobart's key tool for reducing bushfire risk is our annual program of low-intensity fuel reduction burns, which allow us to effectively manage fuel loads within our reserves.

 Please note: we make every effort to alert nearby residents to upcoming fuel reduction burns, but if you or a member of your household has health or breathing conditions that could be made worse by smoke, please contact the us as soon as possible on 03 6238 2711 or coh@hobartcity.com.au.